All Episodes

 We force people to pay for government education.

-We in many places force children to go.
+We, in many places, force children to go.

-And we indoctrinate them and they can't get away, and we don't pass them if they don't repeat back the indoctrination with sufficient enthusiasm.
+And we don't pass them if they don't repeat back the indoctrination with sufficient enthusiasm.

-And then you go into the workforce and maybe you're hired because of DEI, which is under threat, or maybe you're not hired uh under DEI, which is because of a threat.
+And then you go into the workforce and maybe you're hired because of DEI, which is under threat, or maybe you're not hired under DEI, which is because of a threat.

 I mean, it's all coercive.

-If you don't pay for the old age pensions for which there's no money, then you go to jail, and if you don't pay for the foreign wars, or you don't pay for the uh soft enslavement of the young through the well through the um education system and the soft enslavement of the poor through the welfare state and the soft enslavement of the sick through socialized medicine, well, you go to jail.
+And if you don't pay for the foreign wars or you don't pay for the soft enslavement of the young through the education system and the soft enslavement of the poor through the welfare state and the soft enslavement of the sick through socialized medicine, when you go to jail.

 So I don't know what you mean by manipulation.